bernie-skipole/indi/docs/source/usage/introduction.rst

 **indiredis.tools**

-The tools module contains a set of Python functions, which your gui may use if convenient.
+The tools module contains a set of Python functions, which your own Python script may use if convenient.
 These read the indi devices and properties from redis, returning Python lists and dictionaries, and provides functions to transmit indi commands by publishing to redis.

 The tools functions are described at :ref:`tools`.